oaltawil/LAPS/README.md

       </ol>
     </li>
     <li><H3>Configure the LAPS Group Policy settings</H3>
-      On the same domain controller where LAPS is installed or, if the domain is configured with a Group Policy Central Store, on any member server with the Group Policy Management Tools installed, create a new Group Policy Object or edit an existing one.
+      On the same domain controller where LAPS is installed, or if the domain is configured with a Group Policy Central Store, on any domain-joined server or workstation with the Remote Server Administration Tools Group Policy Management Tools feature enabled, create a new Group Policy Object or edit an existing one.
 The minimum required setting to enable LAPS is "Computer Configuration" -> "Policies" -> "Administrative Templates" -> "LAPS" -> "Enable local admin password management".
 Link the Group Policy Object to the Organizational Units specified when running the Configure-ADDomain.ps1 PowerShell script.
     </li>
     <li><H3>Install the LAPS Client-Side Extension on all managed computers</H3>
     Use Group Policy Software Installation or an Endpoint Configuration/Management Product, such as Microsoft Endpoint Manager, to silently install the LAPS Windows Installer package to all computers: msiexec.exe /i LAPS.x64.msi /q